divyaPrakash2004/ds_divya_prakash/README.md

 #### 🟢 Cluster 0: The Break-Even Majority
 - Moderate activity across all metrics
 - Low to moderate PnL with ~50% win rate
-- Represents the average retail trader
+- Represents the average retail trade

 #### 🔵 Cluster 1: The High-Rolling Whales
 - Extremely high total PnL and high volatility